Smart St Neots

 We’re aiming to help to address some of the challenges identified in the St Neots Master Plan and the Neighbourhood Plan by working in collaboration with local authorities, town councils and community groups.

-How have the people of St Neots been involved?
+How the people of St Neots were involved

 We wanted to hear from the people who know St Neots well and had ideas and suggestions to help us to find smart solutions to help to tackle some of the key issues in the town.